 Instrumentation Engineers must hold at least a bachelor's degree in Engineering, Engineering Technology, or a math-related field.
 Though the exact discipline varies upon the industry in which you plan to work, most Instrumentation Engineers hold a degree in Electrical, Mechanical, or Computer Engineering.
 Graduate-level degrees are preferred by many employers and may even be required for some advanced positions.

 All engineers must have a strong aptitude for math and physics.
 Instrumentation Engineers must also possess strong communication skills, including the ability to translate project needs into the design and development of hardware suitable for the task.
 Excellent problem solving skills and an ability to think outside the box are essential, as many Instrumentation Engineers find themselves called upon to solve uniquely challenging problems.

 Career and Economic Outlook: Instrumentation Engineering

-Related to Instrumentation Engineers: Job Description and Info About an Instrumentation Engineering Career
+Related to Instrumentation Engineer: Job Description & Career Info

 - Recently Updated

 Mechanical Engineering is one of the broadest fields in engineering.
 Mechanical Engineers use their skills to create solutions...

 Electromechanical Engineers conceive, design and create the many devices that are commonplace in our lives.
 Electrical and...

 Biomedical Engineering Technicians maintain, test and repair medical equipment, including electronic hospital beds, CAT...

 Engineering is broad field that can apply to a wide range of scientific subjects including, but not limited to, mechanical...